-In this explaier, we will learn how to solve word problems by forming and solving quadratic equations.
+In this explainer, we will learn how to solve word problems by forming and solving quadratic equations.

 On occasion, you will be asked to solve story problems which involve forming and solving quadratic equations.
 Quite often, these will be problems involving area and finding unknown lengths.
 The standard approach with these questions is to extract the key information from the question and use this to form an equation that can then be solved using standard methods.
 To demonstrate this, we will look at a series of examples, looking carefully at each of the steps needed to reach a solution.